Dr. Michael May (FRCS) — Updated on April 12, 2023

 Protein should be an important part of everyone’s diet and, without it, you’ll not only notice physical changes in your body, but you may also see your hair starting to fall out [9].

-If your body is low on protein, you may start to see hair loss in as little as 2 to 3 months, so it’s always worth keeping track of the amount of meat, eggs, fish, nuts, and beans that you consumer in your diet.
+If your body is low on protein, you may start to see hair loss in as little as 2 to 3 months, so it’s always worth keeping track of the amount of meat, eggs, fish, nuts, and beans that you consume in your diet.

 Some people also choose to take protein supplements.
 However, there is conflicting research on the effect that these have on your hair.
 Learn more about the link between whey protein and hair loss.